intel/terraform-intel-aws-vm/README.md

 # Intel® Optimized Cloud Modules for Terraform

-© Copyright 2024, Intel Corporation
+© Copyright 2025, Intel Corporation

 ## AWS VM module

 Configuration in this directory creates an AWS VM (EC2 Instance).
-The instance is created on an 3rd Generation Intel® Xeon® Scalable Processor (IceLake) by default.
+The instance is created on an 5th generation Intel® Xeon® Scalable Processor (Emerald Rapids) by default.

-## Performance Data
+## Performance Data - Update needed as module runs on Emerald Rapids

 <center>